Patients and families of patients frequently ask the following questions. We hope they answer some of your basic questions, too.

 A diagnosis of IBD is made by taking a careful history and then confirming the history with a combination of a physical exam, blood tests, radiologic tests (such as MRI or CT imaging), colonoscopy, and biopsy.
 There is no simple blood test to diagnose these complex conditions.
 Because these are lifelong, chronic conditions and the treatments work better when started early, it is important to get the diagnosis correctly and promptly.

-Currently, we do not understand the essential cause of these diseases.
-They appear to be complex disorders driven by a combination of genetic risk factors, immune dysfunction and environmental exposure.
+Currently, we do not know a definitive cause of these inflammatory bowel diseases.
+They appear to be complex disorders driven by a combination of genetic risk factors, immune dysfunction, and environmental exposure.
 Intensive research into these factors is ongoing at the Feinstein IBD Center at Mount Sinai.

-At the IBD Center pre-conception clinic, we will counsel patients and create an individualized plan to ensure a positive family planning experience.
-In general, there are no concerns about IBD patients having a family.
+At the IBD Center’s pre-conception clinic, we will counsel you and create an individualized plan to ensure a positive family planning experience for you.
+In general, there are no concerns for IBD patients who want to have a family.

-No, our IBD specialists will help you explore all the medical options to help you avoid surgery.
-If surgery becomes necessary, we have expert IBD surgeons on staff in the center who work closely with our gastroenterologists who can tailor minimally invasive surgical strategies with medical therapy to bring you back to health.
+No. Our IBD specialists will help you explore all the medical options available to help you avoid surgery.
+However, if surgery becomes necessary, we have expert IBD surgeons who work closely with our gastroenterologists.
+And, we have the expertise to tailor minimally invasive surgical strategies with medical therapy to restore your health.